Last updated May 19th, 2022.

 Thailand was referred to as an “Asian Tiger” in the 1980s because of its impressive economy.
 Growth is slower than it once was, although still superior compared to just about anywhere in the western world.

 Its profitable tourism industry, status as a regional transit hub, and growing middle class have propelled Thailand’s astounding growth since the late 20th century.
 High speed rail will surely supplement it.

-Combined with a low population and difficult terrain, these factors have caused slow growth in this landlocked country.
+Combined with a general unfriendliness toward foreign citizens and its difficult terrain, such factors cause weak growth in this landlocked country.
 It’s no wonder why the Lao government eagerly embraces high speed rail development.

 The construction of Lao high speed rail itself has already boosted local restaurants, hotels, and transportation services.
-Once the railway is fully operational, Laos hopes to take advantage of easier trade routes and attract tourists from neighboring countries.
+Once the railway is fully operational, connecting to Thailand and beyond, Laos hopes to take advantage of easier trade routes and attract tourists from neighboring countries.

 While high speed rail certainly has the potential to bring a much-needed surge to the Laotian economy.
 The ballooning cost of the railway has also raised concerns about the country’s debt to China.